KuangzhiGe/RPenGi/RPengi_README.md

+# Division of Tasks

+## Kuangzhi Ge

+1. Organizing the original paper's code

+2. Replicating audio cationing task and text2audio retrieval task

+3. Experiments and result analysis on the improvement of the Rethinking module

+## Yiyang Tian

+1. Dataset collection and organization

+2. Replicating AQA task and all close-ended tasks except for the text2audio retrieval task

+3. Experiments and result analysis on the improvement of the text encoder

 # Model Checkpoint

 You can find the model's checkpoint in the link to the Peking University cloud drive below.
 It needs to be placed in the "configs" folder.